SapienzaNLP/xl-wsd-code/README.md

 Code for the paper [XL-WSD: An Extra-Large and Cross-Lingual Evaluation Frameworkfor Word Sense Disambiguation]().
 Please visit https://sapienzanlp.github.io/xl-wsd/ for more info and to download the data.

 # Install
 First setup the python environment.
+Be sure that [anaconda](https://docs.anaconda.com/anaconda/install/) is already installed.
 ```bash
 conda create --name xl-wsd-code python=3.7
 conda activate xl-wsd-code